 The San Francisco Symphony has grown in stature and acclaim under such distinguished music directors as Henry Hadley, Alfred Hertz, the legendary Pierre Monteux, Josef Krips, Seiji Ozawa, Edo de Waart and Herbert Blomstedt.
 Current Music Director Michael Tilson Thomas assumed the post in 1995.
-Together, he and the San Francisco Symphony have formed a musical partnership hailed as ¿one of the most inspiring and adventurous in the country.
+Together, he and the San Francisco Symphony have formed a musical partnership hailed as “one of the most inspiring and adventurous in the country.”
 Maestro Tilson Thomas and the Orchestra have also been praised by the critics for their musicianship, for their innovative programming, for bringing the works of American composers to the fore, and for bringing new audiences into Davies Symphony Hall.

-- PROKOFIEV: Symphony No. 3 in c, Op.
-44
+- PROKOFIEV: Piano Concerto No. 3 in C, Opus 26

-- RACHMANINOFF: Piano Concerto No. 3 in d, Op.
-30
+- MOZART: Piano Concerto No. 25 in C, K; 503

 - MOZART: Piano concerto NO. 24 in c, K. 491

 - BEETHOVEN: Romance No. 1 in G, Opus 40; Romance No. 2, in F, Opus 50; Symphony No. 7 in A, Opus 93